threefoldfoundation/info_sdk/src/develop/code/storage/code_storage.md

 #### Reserve and deploy the low level ZeroDB storage nodes

 First let's deploy low-level storage capacity manager (Zero-DB, more info [here](https://github.com/Threefoldtech/0-DB)).
 In the next piece of code we do the following:
-- select and set the node to container the S3 software
+- Select and set the node to container the S3 software.
-- select and load the nodes in a list to push them in the zero-DB reservation structure
+- Select and load the nodes in a list to push them in the zero-DB reservation structure.

 ```python